bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 .. bokeh-plot:: docs/user_guide/examples/interaction_pretext.py
     :source-position: below

-More information can be found in the Reference for |PreText|.
+More information can be found in the reference guide entry for |PreText|.

 RadioButtonGroup
 ~~~~~~~~~~~~~~~~